mmucklo/DtcQueueBundle/UPGRADING-4.0.md

        direction: ...
 ```

+## ORM
+_(Mysql, etc.)_

-* ORM - Job tables will need a migration or table update as several fields have been renamed
+Job tables will need a migration or table update as several fields have been renamed

    * **RENAMES**
       * error_count -> exceptions
       * stalled_count -> stalls